responsum-team/nola-ios-sdk-distro/README.md

         return navigationController
     }
 ```
-- Upon choosing the airport and the language, it instantiates a new socket wit prepupilated connection params for the airport.
+- Upon choosing the airport and the language, it instantiates a new socket wit prepopilated connection params for the airport.
-- It also instantiates a UIKit View Contoller: `ChatViewController` for the chose language (to initi the speech recognizer with that language)
+- It also instantiates a UIKit View Contoller: `ChatViewController` for the chosen language (to init the speech recognizer with that language)

-It provides a `delegate` which returns all properties.
+It provides a `delegate` which returns all needed properties.

 You should then make an instance of `SocketProxy` from `reschatproxy` package.
  (The idea behind the proxy is the ability to use the socket with different UI framework such as AppKit or SwiftUI).